The mission of the Joint Institute Center for Learning and Teaching (CLT-JI) is to promote and ensure teaching excellence in the Joint Institute (JI).

 TAs completing all three Advanced TA Workshops, succeed in passing on-site evaluation and fulfilling the requirements of Basic TA Certificates will be granted Advanced TA Certificates.

 Every year CLT-JI will award those top TAs based on the evaluation from their instructors and students.
 Those who excel in teaching will have a chance to be recognized and awarded with “Outstanding Teaching Assistant” (5 each year), “Excellent Teaching Assistant” (10 each year), and “Outstanding Teaching Assistant Group” (2 each year).
-The awarding ceremony is held at the TA Orientation Conference in the Summer Semester.
+Oftentimes, the awarding ceremony is held in the Summer Semester every year.